dovecot/documentation/source/configuration_manual/dovecot_ssl_configuration.rst

 Chained SSL certificates
 ************************

-Put all the certificates in the :dovecot_core:ref:`ssl_cert` file in this order:
+Put all the certificates in the :dovecot_core:ref:`ssl_cert_file` file in this order:

  #.
 Dovecot's public certificate
  #.
 First Intermediate Certificate